These 9 Uber Hacks Will Make You a Smarter (and Richer) Driver

-Journalist Emily Guendelsberger delved deep into the life of a ride-share driver as she became an undercover driver with Uber in Philadelphia.
+Journalist Emily Guendelsberger delved deep into the life of a ride-share driver when she went undercover as an Uber driver in Philadelphia.
 She wrote about her experiences in Philadelphia’s (now defunct) City Paper.

-In Guendelsberger’s month on the job, she picked up a few tips and tricks that can help you make more money driving for Uber.
+In Guendelsberger’s month on the job, she picked up a few tips and tricks that can help you make more money as an Uber driver-partner.

 What the Company Tells You About Being a Successful Uber Driver